rayheberer/SC2Agents/results/DQNMoveOnly/README.md

 A deep Q network (DQN) is used to model the value (Q) of each action conditioned on the state.
 The value represents the expected total reward due to selecting an action, and is equal to the expected immediate reward plus the best value achievable from the state the environment will transition to as a result of the action - discounted multiplicatively by `discount_factor`.

 ### Policy
 At each step, with probability `epsilon_min` a random action is chosen, otherwise the action having the maximum Q-value according to the DQN is chosen.
+The `epsilon_min` used by the learned policy need not be that used during training, and may be 0.

 ### Training Procedure
 An epsilon-greedy strategy is used to explore the state/action space.
 The probability of selecting a random action, epsilon, is annealed linearly from a maximum value `epsilon_max` to a minimum value `epsilon_min` over a number of steps equaling `epsilon_decay_steps`.
 When selecting actions nonrandomly, the agent acts according to its policy, selecting the action with the highest estimated value.